LiuLiujie/api-monitor/README.md

 # API Monitor
-This project aims to develop a distributed API monitor to monitor the connectivity of third-party APIs.
+This project aims to develop a distributed API monitoring to monitor the connectivity and correctness of HTTP/PRC APIs.

 It enables four deployment ways:
 - **Standalone**: Deployed on a single machine to monitor APIs from public or internal network